-The fractional KdV equation of order $\b\in (\frac{6}{7},2]$ is globally well-posed in appropriate function spaces; the regions $\beta\in(\frac{6}{7},1)$ and $\b\in(1,2)$ are treated in \cite{MR3906854} and \cite{MR2754070} respectively, and there are numerous works on the well posedness for $\b=1$ (Benjamin--Ono equation) and $\b=2$ (KdV equation), see for example \cite{MR2291918} and \cite{MR3990604} and the references therein.
+The fractional KdV equation of order $\b\in (\frac{6}{7},2]$ is globally well-posed in appropriate function spaces.
+The regions $\beta\in(\frac{6}{7},1)$ and $\b\in(1,2)$ are treated in \cite{MR3906854} and \cite{MR2754070} respectively, and there are numerous works on the well posedness for $\b=1$ (Benjamin--Ono equation) and $\b=2$ (KdV equation); see for example \cite{MR2291918} and \cite{MR3990604} and the references therein.
 For values $\b\leq \frac{6}{7}$ only local well-posedness results have been established \cite{MR3906854,MR3995034}.
 Still, numerical investigation \cite{MR3317254} suggests that fKdV is globally well-posed for dispersion as weak as $\b>\frac{1}{2}$, but not for $\b\leq \frac{1}{2}$; this is also conjectured in \cite{MR3188389}.
 One might expect the culprit of this loss of global well-posedness for weak dispersion, to be the appearance of breaking waves (shock formation), i.e. bounded solutions that develop infinite slope in finite time.
 In the negative order regime $\b<0$ this might be true: the occurrence of breaking waves have been proved for the case $\b=-2$ (Ostrovsky--Hunter equation) by \cite{MR2684307}, for the case $\b=-1$ (Burgers--Hilbert) by \cite{yang2020shock} and for the region $\b\in(-1,-\frac{1}{3})$ by \cite{MR3682673}.
-However, no such results exists in the positive order regime $\b>0$, and it is believed that instead other blowup phenomena occur in the range $\b\in(0,\frac{1}{2}]$ inhibiting global well-posedness; see the discussion in \cite{MR3317254, MR3188389} or \cite{MR3694646} where an example of $L^\infty$ blowup in finite time is constructed for the modified Benjamin--Ono equation.
-In the absence of classical global solutions, several authors have for the $\b<0$ regime turned to the concept of \textit{entropy} solutions.
-Adapted from the study of hyperbolic conservation laws, entropy solutions are weak solutions that satisfy extra conditions -- the entropy inequalities -- automatically satisfied by classical solutions when the latter exist.
-This solution concept allows for continuation past wave breaking and so global well-posedness may again be achieved.
+However, no such results exist in the positive order regime $\b>0$, and it is believed that instead other blowup phenomena occur in the range $\b\in(0,\frac{1}{2}]$ inhibiting global well-posedness; see the discussion in \cite{MR3317254, MR3188389} or \cite{MR3694646} where an example of $L^\infty$ blowup in finite time is constructed for the modified Benjamin--Ono equation.
+In the absence of classical global solutions, several authors have for the $\b<0$ regime turned to the concept of entropy solutions.
+Adapted from the study of hyperbolic conservation laws, entropy solutions are weak solutions that satisfy extra conditions -- the entropy inequalities -- automatically satisfied by classical solutions (whenever they exist).
+This solution concept allows for continuation past wave breaking and a global well-posedness theory may then be achieved.
 In \cite{MR3273174} existence and uniqueness of global entropy solutions for the Ostrovsky--Hunter equation ($\b=-2$) is established for appropriate initial data.
 Similarly, \cite{MR3248030} provides global entropy solutions for the Burgers--Hilbert equation $(\b=-1)$ and a partial uniqueness result.
-Finally, the Burgers--Poisson equation mentioned above is in \cite{MR3527628} shown to admit unique global entropy solutions for integrable initial data.
-The authors also provide sufficient conditions on the initial data leading to wave breaking.
-This equation is not an isolated instance of \eqref{eq: theMainEquation} featuring wave breaking; \cite{MR1668586} shows that the phenomena is present whenever $G\in C\cap L^1(\R)$ is symmetric and monotone on $\R^+$.
-More generally Corollary \ref{cor: maximalLifespanForClassicalSolutions}, which provides maximal lifespans for classical solutions, hints that every instance of \eqref{eq: theMainEquation} features wave breaking as is explained in more detail below.
+And as mentioned above, the Burgers--Poisson equation \eqref{eq: burgersPoissonEquation} is in \cite{MR3527628} shown to admit unique global entropy solutions for $L^1$ initial data.
+There, the authors also provide sufficient conditions on the initial data leading to wave breaking.
+This equation is not an isolated instance of \eqref{eq: theMainEquation} featuring wave breaking; \cite{MR1668586} shows that the phenomenon is present whenever $G\in C\cap L^1(\R)$ is symmetric and monotone on $\R^+$.
+More generally, our Corollary \ref{cor: maximalLifespanForClassicalSolutions} hints that every instance of \eqref{eq: theMainEquation} features wave breaking as explained above.